muratk5n/thirdwave/en/README.md

 they do follow things -secular media, officials' edicts- and they do follow quite blindly.
 Electrification mantra was handed down from such channels, and these fuckers ate that up like there was no tomorrow, and asked for more.
-That makes them a herd of sorts, albeit of a different type than pre-modern religious, but a herd all the same.
+That makes them a herd of sorts, different type than pre-modern religious, but a herd all the same.

 ---